 When you know where your goods are, you are able to react in an agile way and meet your customer’s expectations.
 Instead of shipping your goods from a central location, you may ship them from a location closer to your customer which increases customer satisfaction and r

 When you have decided to invest in getting more visibility, the question becomes if you are going to build it yourself or buy this from specialized companies.

-The advice is to invest at little as possible in systems which do not belong to your core and will cause some legacy which may lead to huge unforeseen investments at a later stage.
-With advanced technology you can create more visibility on top of your existing TMS/WMS/TES or other legacy systems.
+The advice is to invest at little as possible in systems that do not belong to your core and will cause some legacy which may lead to huge unforeseen investments at a later stage.
+With advanced technology, you can create more visibility on top of your existing TMS/WMS/TES or other legacy systems.

-Gartner states that "visibility is not a capability that is immediately established but is a journey companies must undertake to receive the benefits that visibility provides" which is important to keep in mind going forward.
+Gartner states that "visibility is not a capability that is immediately established but is a journey company must undertake to receive the benefits that visibility provides" which is important to keep in mind going forward.
 Use it as a collaborative tool between all the different parties in your network, and achieve supply chain excellence.